ISO 14001:2026 Clause 8

 - Are emergency response arrangements tested where practicable?

-- How are emergency arrangements reviewed after tests or incidents?
+- How are emergency arrangements reviewed after tests or actual emergencies?

 Related ISO 14001 clauses